 An extra cardi or light sweater: I used mine only during the flight.
 Other than that, it is always too hot to even conceive the thought of wearing something warm.

 A pair of good hiking boots: a proper Amazon packing list can’t do without.
 I have been wearing the same Dolomite pair for ages (they aren’t really available outside of Italy).
 They are so comfortable that when the sole got completely worn out I had them resoled.
 You’ll need something with extra ankle support, especially if you plan to hike a bit, because the forest can get extremely muddy and slippery.
 Besides, you will want to keep your ankles covered to avoid mosquito and chigger bites (I only know too well!).
-Columbia makes some excellent hiking boots, like these ones.
+Columbia makes some excellent hiking boots.

-A pair of sandals: I took my usual Hawaianas flip flops, which are great to get in the shower and I find comfortable to walk around, but a pair of Teva sandals are also great, especially as you can wear them with socks at night – your feet will get a break, and you won’t get eaten alive by mosquitoes and other insects.
+A pair of sandals: I took my usual Havianas flip flops, which are great to get in the shower and I find comfortable to walk around, but a pair of Teva sandals are also great, especially as you can wear them with socks at night – your feet will get a break, and you won’t get eaten alive by mosquitoes and other insects.
 I know that wearing sandals with socks isn’t exactly glamorous, but when in the jungle, I hardly think anyone is bothered!

 Beauty and Personal Care